top of page

 Well, you learn something new every day, eh?!….whether walking on your way to the Forum, or just sitting on your couch watching Sunday’s NFL matchup.
 Hopefully you are intrigued enough now, if you are one who is lounging for too long on that couch, to get up and start by carefully examining the contents of your refrigerator.

 Of course, you don't have to do anything different if your current lifestyle is working for you, (hopefully with some consideration given for our world community).
-And... although our bodies are mostly the same, we all do have distinct individual differences, so interventions that work for some won't always work for others.
+And... although our bodies are mostly the same, we all do have distinct individual differences, so interventions that work for some won't always work for others in the same way.

 At Fasting and Thriving Retreats we strive to bring you relevant information regarding a holistic approach to healthy living.
 A Fasting Lifestyle will help jump start your journey into health.
 Take this opportunity to learn more.
 For an individual, free assessment use the QR Code below and schedule an appointment with one of our experts.